 For 2017, the Scion FR-S is renamed as the Toyota 86.
-Jointly developed with Subaru, the rear-wheel-drive 86 features a 2.0-liter four-cylinder, teamed with a choice of a six-speed manual or automatic transmission.
+Jointly developed with Subaru, the rear-wheel-drive 86 features a 2.0-liter four-cylinder, teamed with a choice of a six-speed manual or an automatic transmission.
 Its low curb weight and optimal weight distribution give it precise handling at its limits.
-In corners, the car turns in promptly, with almost no body lean, but it can be challenging at its limits.
-The steering is well-weighted, and the ride is slightly more compliant than its Subaru BRZ sibling.
+In corners, the car turns in promptly--with almost no body lean--but it can be challenging at its limits.
+The steering is well-weighted, and the ride is slightly more compliant than its Subaru BRZ sibling's.
 Inside, the cabin is relatively plain, with well-bolstered sport seats, but the stiff ride and elevated noise can be taxing.
 The vestigial rear seats are best left for cargo.
-2016 brought a standard audio system with a 7-inch touch-screen display.
+The standard audio system has a 7-inch touch-screen display.